Evavic44/victoreke.com/README.md

 ## Additional Information

-Need more guidiance, check out this [tutorial][sanity-guide] that provides a step-by-step guide to setting up Sanity studio for your personal site.
+Need more guidiance, check out this [tutorial][sanity-guide] that provides a step-by-step guide to setting up Sanity studio for your portfolio site.

 ## Build